Alosun

 Gluon Juice

 Illegal drug for robots.
-Smuggled into Neopolis from Mexico. type:
+Smuggled into Neopolis from Mexico.

 form: liquid, presumably